Viper Phase 1: Music

 The soundtrack is available as an unlockable in the Japanese-only release of Raiden DX for the PlayStation.
 When unlocked, players have the option of changing the default Raiden DX soundtrack to implement music from Viper Phase 1.

 Hardware

 Viper Phase 1 runs on the Seibu SPI System hardware.
 The later Raiden Fighters series uses the same hardware.
 The game software is stored on ROM daughterboards that are interchangeable on one SPI board.
 ROM daughterboards and Seibu SPI main boards are region-specific.
 For example, the Japanese daughterboards are not compatible with the European motherboard and vice versa.

 Reception

 In Japan, Game Machine listed Viper Phase 1 on their July 1, 1995 issue as being the ninth most-successful arcade game of the month.
 In North America, RePlay reported Viper Phase 1 was the sixth most-popular arcade game at the time.
 A critic for Next Generation praised the game's beautiful visuals and increasing level of difficulty, but added that "like all shooters, unless your hand-eye coordination is really solid, the fun will pass you right by".
 He gave it three out of five stars.

+Legacy

+Viper Phase 1 was released for the PlayStation 4 and Nintendo Switch on December 12, 2024 by Hamster Corporation under their Arcade Archives label.